 Lessons from a Swift Interview

-A while back, Apple reached out to me about a position on the SwiftUI Mac frameworks team.
+A while back, I interviewed for a role on a SwiftUI-related UI frameworks team at a major platform vendor.
 Having worked with SwiftUI since its release, I was really excited about this opportunity.
 But after years as an indie developer, this was my first real technical interview in a while.

 Spoiler alert: I didn't get the job.
 But I did learn something about Swift algorithm design and how to approach technical interviews.